Thinking about signing up for Experian IdentityWorks? You’re in the right spot — but there’s more to this service than meets the eye.

 After trying it out, we've found that the app's functionality and user-friendly design make it not only useful but also enjoyable to use.
 We think most users will feel the same.

-Customer support: What sort of help do you get with Experian IdentityWorks?
+Customer support: Here's what you get with Experian

 Experian does provide a toll-free customer support number, but its service falls short in several areas.
 The lack of 24/7 availability and real-time online chat options is a significant drawback, particularly in urgent identity theft situations where time is of the essence.